 And as you write code, all your tests may eventually pass.
 This is more than just preventative testing because every block of code has to conform to a corresponding test.

 This is but a summary of a pretty complicated thing.
-TDD varies depending on the programming language and the amount of lines of code.
+TDD varies depending on the programming language and the number of lines of code.

 Leaving aside TDD, the good news is you don’t need to know everything about QA and testing to become a programmer.